Catherine Guinness: Career

-Adult life
+Personal life

-Guinness was photographed by Robert Mapplethorpe in 1976.
-The Mapplethorpe photograph is now owned by the J. Paul Getty Museum.
-Another photograph of Guinness, taken by Mapplethorpe, is in the collection of the Los Angeles County Museum of Art.
+Guinness was a close friend of Charles, Prince of Wales, and was active in the London social scene.

+In 1978, Guinness was romantically involved with drug smuggler Tom Sullivan, whom she met at the nightclub Studio 54.

-She married James Donald Charteris, Lord Neidpath, the son and heir of David Charteris, 12th Earl of Wemyss, in July 1983.
-Guinness and her husband lived at Stanway House, the Charteris family's 17th-century manor in Gloucestershire.
-They have two children: Francis Richard Charteris, Lord Elcho and Lady Mary Charteris.
-Lord and Lady Neidpath divorced in 1988.
+In July 1983, Guinness married James Donald Charteris, Lord Neidpath, the son and heir of David Charteris, 12th Earl of Wemyss.
+For the wedding, Guinness wore a gown designed by Halston and assumed the courtesy title Lady Neidpath.
+Although she had hoped that Warhol would attend the ceremony, he did not.
+The couple resided at Stanway House, the Charteris family's 17th-century manor in Gloucestershire.
+They had two children, Francis Richard Charteris, Lord Elcho and Lady Mary Charteris, before divorcing in 1988.

-In 1990, Guinness married a second time, to Robert Fleetwood Hesketh, a relative of the Baron Hesketh.
-They had three children.
-Her husband died from a drug overdose in 2004.
-Her husband's 1,600-acre estate in Churchtown was inherited by their son, Frank.
+In 1990, Guinness married her second husband, Robert Fleetwood Hesketh, the son of Colonel Roger Feetwood-Hesketh and his wife Lady Mary Lumley, eldest daughter of the 11th Earl of Scarbrough.
+They had three children before he died from a drug overdose in November 2004.
+Hesketh's 1,600-acre estate in Churchtown was inherited by their son, Frank.

-Guinness worked as a personal assistant for her friend Andy Warhol.
-As a close associate with Warhol, she was active in The Factory and New York's social scene.
-She was also a close friend of Charles, Prince of Wales, and active in the London social scene.
-In 1979, Guinness appeared alongside Warhol in the film Cocaine Cowboys.

-In 1984, she co-wrote the book The House of Mitford with her father.